This AI fact-checking startup is doing what Facebook and Twitter won’t

 Identifying and debunking false claims is only half the battle, though.
 Logically is also bringing news consumers into the fold through a newly launched browser extension and mobile app, so they can check on dubious articles themselves.

-I’ve been using a pre-release version of the app, and have indeed found that it can work pretty well.
+I’ve been using a pre-release version of the extension, and have indeed found that it can work pretty well.

 When I searched on DuckDuckGo for “5G causes cancer,” for instance, one of the first results was from a website called cancer.news, offering “7 Reasons why 5G is a threat to overall health.”
 Logically’s extension immediately displayed a pop-up asking if I really wanted to read the article, and clicking the extension brought up a warning that “this article has a chance of being Junk Science.”